IhorHorchakov/spring-mvc-observability/README.md

 `Meter` represents a family of metrics of one type(Gauge/Timers/Counter/Other).

 Well-known meter types/families:
-* Counter: merely reports a count over a specified property of an application.
+* `Counter`: merely reports a count over a specified property of an application.
 Could be useful when counting a number of method calls or number of created instances of some class.
 We can also use `@Counted` annotation to measure a method execution time in cross-cutting manner.
 We need to add a CountedAspect as a bean, then the metrics are created when calling the method.
-* Timer: measures latencies or frequency of events in the system.
+* `Timer`: measures latencies or frequency of events in the system.
 A Timer will report at least the total time and events count of a specific time series.
 Could be useful when there is a need to measure execution time of a code/method.
 The Timer is used by `@Timed` annotation to measure execution time in cross-cutting manner.
-* Gauge: reports data only when observed.
+* `Gauge`: reports data only when observed.
 Gauges can be useful when monitoring stats of cache or collections.
-* DistributionSummary: tracks the sample distribution of events.
+* `DistributionSummary`: tracks the sample distribution of events.
 An example would be the response sizes for requests hitting an http server.

 When we use annotations `@Counted` and `@Timed`, the corresponding aspect registers the Meter of some type(COUNTER, TIMER).